MohammedAsadKhan/CipherShift/README.md

 Checks whether decrypting once yields something that looks like it was *also* Caesar-encoded, and reports both shifts.
 Because yes, CTF authors do this.
 Yes, it's evil.

 ### Vigenère Detection
 Uses the Index of Coincidence (IoC) to flag if the ciphertext likely isn't Caesar at all.
 If IoC ≈ 0.065, it's English Caesar.
-If IoC is way off, it's probably Vigenère — and that's a different tool for a different late night.
+If IoC is way off, it's probably Vigenère, and that's a different tool for a different late night.

 ---

 ## 📸 Screenshots

-*(Coming soon — once I finish fighting with Streamlit's column layout for the 4th time)*
+*(Coming soon, once I finish fighting with Streamlit's column layout for the 4th time)*

 ---